afterax

 • When is rent-a-room relief?

-Separate scheme: up to £7,500 of income from letting a furnished room in your main home is tax-free.
-Above £7,500 you choose between the relief flat-rate or normal expenses.
-The Afterax rental calculator covers buy-to-let, not rent-a-room.
+Separate scheme: up to £7,500 of income from letting a furnished room in your main home is tax free.
+Above £7,500 you choose between the relief flat rate or normal expenses.
+The Afterax rental calculator covers buy to let, not rent a room.

-Bands, thresholds and reliefs on this page come directly from the following official sources.
-Tax rates are checked against these references whenever a Budget or in-year change is announced.
+Bands, thresholds and reliefs come from official sources and are checked when a Budget or in-year change is announced.